French sweets box from the renovation period, 19th century

 Box for sweets from a French restaurant era, decorated on the lid with an elegant woman sitting in a flower garden with a harp in the background.
 The box is made entirely of cardboard, with two brass rings at the ends and printed, gold cardboard ribbons along the edges.
 The decoration is created using the verre églomisé technique, meaning it is an aquarelle print preserved under glass.
 The interior is divided into several compartments to hold many sweets.
 France, early 19th century.

 Beautiful antique furniture and accessories can be an excellent idea for decorating our interiors.
 Today, there is a growing number of enthusiasts for high-quality vintage items that possess a specific character and soul.
-This is a nod to history, craftsmanship, and the design of traditional and timeless furniture.
+This is a nod to history, craftsmanship, and the creation of traditional and timeless furniture.
 There are many different styles in antique furniture, each with its distinctive features.

 The most important aspect of vintage antique furniture is originality.
 And this is ultimately crucial from the customer's perspective, as many counterfeit products circulate on the market.
-Luxury Products brand provides a certificate confirming the product's compliance with the actual description and photo.
+Luxury Products brand provides a certificate confirming the product's compliance with the actual description and photos.
 We have art appraisers, historians, and experts from around the world at your disposal.

 Attributes / Details